Life insurance when pregnant

 You’ll then need to weigh up whether it’s worth budgeting for life insurance now for future peace of mind.

 It’s important to say that life insurance is a commitment.
 You’ll need to keep paying your premiums to stay covered.
-If you miss a payment, your policy will be cancelled.
+If you miss a payment, your policy may be cancelled.

 What are the alternatives to life insurance when pregnant?

-Life insurance is not the only option to safeguard your family’s financial future.
+When pregnant, life insurance isn’t the only option to safeguard your family’s financial future.
 You could also consider:

 - Income protection insurance: if you’re the main breadwinner in your family, this could replace your income if you’re unable to work due to illness or injury.
 Bear in mind that this type of cover won’t pay out if you die.

-- Critical illness cover: will pay out if you’re diagnosed with a serious illness or injury that is covered by the policy.
+- Critical illness cover: designed to pay out if you’re diagnosed with a serious illness or injury that’s covered by the policy.

-- Mortgage protection cover: a type of life insurance that pays out a lump sum to clear your mortgage if you die.
-This type of cover is typically sold as a decreasing term policy, meaning that the pay-out will reduce over time, as you gradually pay off your mortgage.
+- Mortgage protection cover: a type of life insurance that could pay out a lump sum to clear your mortgage if you die.
+This type of cover is typically sold as a decreasing term policy, meaning that the pay-out will reduce over time as you gradually pay off your mortgage.

-- Life insurance from your employer: before you take out a life insurance policy it’s worth checking if your employment includes a ‘death in service’ benefit that will provide a pay-out to your named beneficiaries if you die while working for the company.
+- Life insurance from your employer: before you take out a life insurance policy, it’s worth checking if your employment includes a ‘death in service’ benefit.
+This will provide a pay-out to your named beneficiaries if you die while working for the company.

-How easy is it to get a quote for life insurance during pregnancy?
+How easy is it to get a quote for life insurance when pregnant?

-Getting a pregnancy life insurance quote is just as easy as at any other time.
+Getting a life insurance quote when pregnant is just as easy as at any other time.
 You’ll also be able to read the terms and conditions of each policy, so you can find out exactly what limits and exclusions there are.
-Get a quote today.
+Get a quote today and protect your growing family.

 Like this?